-The BabyBjorn Travel Crib Light is easy to use, lightweight, and compact making it a super portable option great for travel.
-It uses materials free of flame retardants, and it has the most comfortable mattress in our tests with a soft and firm pad that has a soft cover.
-We like that the BabyBjorn is easy to set up and fold with a useful travel bag that the crib fits in nicely without a struggle.
+The *BabyBjorn Travel Crib Light is easy to use, lightweight, and compact, making it a super portable option great for travel.
+It uses materials free of flame retardants, and it has the most comfortable mattress in our tests, with a soft but firm pad wrapped in a softer cover.
+We like that the BabyBjorn is easy to set up and fold with a functional travel bag that the crib fits in nicely without a struggle.

 The price for this option is high compared to much of the competition.
-While this might make the Bjorn a no-go for tighter budgets, we think it's an excellent choice if your budget allows.
+While this might make the Bjorn a no-go for tighter budgets, we think it's an excellent choice if your budget allows it.
 This crib is a quality option that feels sturdy using high-quality materials.

 Cool Side Open Crib

 The Lotus Travel Crib by Guava is a stylish, portable crib with a unique zippered side opening for snuggling with your little one.
 This eco-healthier option lacks flame retardants and has a soft mattress.
 It folds into a compact and lightweight travel-ready package with a unique backpack bag with straps that leave your hands free.
 The Lotus is easy to set up and easy enough to close once you read the instructions and watch the company video on how to do it properly.

 While this option isn't as high quality as the BabyBjorn, it comes close and is just as comfortable for your baby with a lower price that is easier on the wallet.
 If a budget-friendlier price and straightforward hands-free bag are high on your list, then the Lotus is one to consider.